VictorMugisha/VictorMugisha/README.md

 # Hi there 👋, I'm Victor Mugisha Shyaka

 ## 🚀 About Me
-I'm a junior developer with a passion for building web applications using JavaScript and it's libraries and frameworks mostly React.
+I'm a junior JavaScript developer with a passion for building web applications using modern tools, libraries and frameworks mostly React.
 I'm constantly learning and exploring new front-end technologies to enhance my skills and contribute to exciting projects.
 A frontend JavaScript developer, eager to create innovative web solutions.
 Lifelong learner committed to continuous growth and collaboration.

 ## 🛠️ Technologies & Tools